Bookends for iOS User Guide

 Drag the three-bar icon on the right to change the order in which the addition fields are shown.

 Searchable sites shows a list of all the search engines Bookends supports, and you can choose which ones you want shown (for example, if you work in the humanities, there may be no need to show PubMed).
-You can also reorder the list shown in Bookends by tapping the Edit button and dragging the three-bar icon on the right.
+You can also reorder the list shown in Bookends dragging the three-bar icon on the right.

 In the PubMed settings, indicate if Bookends should check for full text, and how the returned list of references should be sorted (by date of addition to PubMed or date of publication).

-You can enter a default address for sending email.
-You can also tell Bookends to arrange the text in the email in a human readable form, or modified RIS (which can be imported into other reference management apps using their RIS filters).
+You can tell Bookends to arrange the text for sharing in a human readable form, bibliography format, or modified RIS (which can be imported into other reference management apps using their RIS filters).

 University Library Proxy